 Chances are you’re moving phone line providers as you move phone systems, so you need to consider your phone service as a separate element.

-Most businesses have phone numbers which they have used for years and need to keep these numbers even when moving to a new phone system.
-Not all SA phone numbers can be moved or ported between providers, and usually there is a cost to port each number between networks.
+Most businesses have phone numbers that they have used for years and need to keep these numbers even when moving to a new phone system.
+The good news is, as of 7 March 2022, all SA phone numbers can be moved or ported between providers.
+Just be sure to check the cost to port each number between networks.

-Make a complete list of all the phone numbers your business uses and share this with your provider who will advise how they can retain these numbers.
-And if you have a number which cannot be ported, you’ll want to understand how the current and future service will work together, as well as the costs involved so that you do not sit with unexpected extra forwarding fees.
+Make a complete list of all the phone numbers your business uses and share this with your provider, who will advise how they can retain these numbers.

 If you intend moving away from traditional PSTN fixed lines (analogue or ISDN) over to VoIP, you’ll need to assess the impact that adding the additional bandwidth will have on your internet line and service.

 In addition to this, If you’re like most other businesses, you probably intend sharing the same line you use for internet, email and so on, and not install a dedicated internet line for VoIP.
 Therefore, you need to carefully plan how to set up your internet line so that voice takes priority over other traffic, and that the bandwidth required for voice is consistent.